ongzx/Playing-with-Ethereum/README.md

 ... all values exist in Mapping, if mapping['notexist'] will return **empty string** instead of undefined

 # Metamask
+- browser wallet (e.g. keychain that hold your keys)
 - one account address throughout all network (main, ropsten, rinkedby...)
 - public and private key are for authentication of fund transfering
 - once the Metamask is installed, it will automatically inject web3 to any page of the browser